Billy Parker (gridiron football)

-William Parker V (born May 17, 1981) is a former professional gridiron football linebacker.
+William Parker V (born May 17, 1981) is an American former professional football linebacker.
+He serves as the defensive coordinator and defensive backs coach at Texas Southern, positions he has held since 2024.
 He played college football at William & Mary, and played professionally for the Cleveland Browns, Carolina Panthers, New York Dragons and Montreal Alouettes.
-He was a defensive assistant coach for the Montreal Alouettes of the Canadian Football League (CFL) from 2017 to 2018, and currently serves as an analyst for the Tampa Bay Vipers of the XFL.
+He was a defensive assistant coach for the Montreal Alouettes of the Canadian Football League (CFL) from 2017 to 2018, and most recently served as an analyst for the Tampa Bay Vipers of the XFL.

-Early years
+Early life

 Parker attended Atlee High School where he was a letterman in football, basketball, and track.
 In football, he was an All-Metro selection.

 College career

 Parker attended The College of William & Mary, where he graduated with a degree in Sociology.

 As a freshman, in 2000, he finished second on the team with eight passes defended.
 In 2001, he was finished second on the team with 15 passes defended, and recorded 33 tackles.
 In 2002, he led the conference in passes defended from the beginning of the season to the end.
 He returned interceptions for touchdowns in back-to-back games and tied the Atlantic 10 record for interception returns for a touchdown in a season.
 He finished in the nation's top 50 in interceptions per game with 0.45.
 In his senior season, he recorded 45 tackles, two interceptions and forced one fumble with one recovery.